About

 Project Economic Refugee is a progressive activist blog that seeks to engage Latinos and other underserved communities through news analysis, communications management tips, community organizing advice, and volunteer opportunities to become advocates for safe and healthy communities for all.

-The project has been honored by Los Angeles Mayor Antonio Villaraigosa and has been featured on various progressive media outlets such as Nicole Sandler’s “Radio Or Not” radio show, Brave New Foundation’s Cuéntame, NRDC’s Spanish language blog, Citizen Orange, Voto Latino on The Huffington Post, and on a Netroots Nation 2011 panel titled “Beyond Environmental Justice“.
-The project was launched in 2007 by Online Organizer Refugio ”Reg” Mata upon reading ”The Framing of Immigration” essay written by UC Berkely’s Profesor of Linguists George Lakoff.
+The project has been honored by former Los Angeles Mayor Antonio Villaraigosa and has been featured on various progressive media outlets such as Nicole Sandler’s “Radio Or Not” radio show, Brave New Foundation’s Cuéntame, NRDC’s Spanish language blog, Citizen Orange, Voto Latino on The Huffington Post, and on a Netroots Nation 2011 panel titled “Beyond Environmental Justice”.
+The project was launched in 2007 by Online Organizer Refugio Mata inspired by “The Framing of Immigration” essay written by UC Berkely’s Professor of Linguists George Lakoff.
 At the time, the project’s main aim was to promote usage of the term “economic refugee” to humanize the dialogue when discussing the topic of undocumented immigrants in the United States.
 Since then, the project has evolved in scope and reach to better reflect how we live in an interconnected reality: in order to have healthier communities, we must create a systemic change in the way we deal with the challenges we face as a nation and as a continent.